MileHacker Logo

 Getting Around Tips

-Embrace the local transportation options like buses and mini-buses for an authentic and cost-effective experience.
+Embrace the options for local travel like buses and mini-buses for an authentic and cost-effective experience.

 When using taxis, always confirm the fare or agree on a price before starting your journey to avoid surprises.